 QoS profiles are groupings of QoS settings defined in an XML file.
 Connext provides many builtin QoS profiles that you can use as a starting point for your systems.
 Some of these profiles cover the patterns we have just discussed, such as the "Pattern.Streaming" profile we have used before.
 The pattern-based profiles start with "Pattern" in the name.
 There are also many that are made up of basic sets of QoS configurations that you can use to build your own patterns.
 For example, there are QoS profiles based on data flow characteristics such as "Generic.StrictReliable.HighThroughput," which is configured for high-throughput, strictly-reliable data.
-All of the available Builtin QoS profiles can be viewed in the file <NDDSHOME>/resource/xml/BuiltinProfiles.documentationONLY.xml.
+All of the available Builtin QoS profiles can be viewed in the file <nddhelmal not be a not profile.
+It is not profiles and commentationONLY.xml.